MagneticRotor/rotating-magnetic-field/README.md

  * Red: initializing
  * Green: at speed
  * Yellow: speeding up / slowing down
- * Blue: at speed with magnet sensor confirmation
+ * Blue: at speed with magnet sensor confirmation of RPM
  * Red blinking: Problem with writing to the SD card.

 ### Serial Communication with the Rotator